The salary for this role is up to £45,000 pro rata, dependant on experience

 We are pleased to announce that we are recruiting for a Planning Consultant, or more commonly known internally as a Planning Adviser, to join our London & South East region.

-Here at the National Trust, we care for and provide access to more land in England, Wales and Northern Ireland than any other private landowner.
+Here at the National Trust, we care for and provide access to more land and buildings in England, Wales and Northern Ireland than any other private landowner.
 Small wonder, then, that effective planning and land management is at the heart of everything we do.
 But our properties are under increasing pressure from competing land uses and we have an important role to play in promoting an integrated approach to sustainable development.

 What it's like to work here

 This particular role will be based out of our new hub located in High Wycombe; a few minutes from High Wycombe train station, twenty minutes from the motorway, with the added bonus of on-site parking.

 Working out of our High Wycombe office as part of a mixed team of professionals, you will work across the region at a range of properties, meeting a variety of teams throughout the week.
 Your portfolio will include properties based across Buckinghamshire, Oxfordshire, Berkshire and West London.

 What you'll be doing